Nav2CAN/main/README.md

 # Issues
-incase of docker error like:
+in case of docker error like:
+*this was happening when rebuilding the containers*
 ```
   ERROR [internal] load metadata for nvcr.io/nvidia/l4t-jetpack:r35.2.1
 ```